WellthCare

 • Having any Medicare coverage can affect HSA eligibility.

-• If you enroll in Social Security, you may be enrolled in Medicare Part A retroactively (often up to 6 months), which can retroactively make some HSA contributions ineligible.
+• If you enroll in Social Security, you may be enrolled in Medicare Part A retroactively (often up to 6 months), which can make some HSA contributions ineligible retroactively.

-If you’re approaching Medicare and you’re contributing to an HSA, coordinate timing with HR/payroll early.
-It’s far easier to prevent than to unwind later.
+If you’re approaching Medicare and contributing to an HSA, coordinate timing with HR/payroll early.
+It’s far easier to prevent than to undo later.

 A simple way to get started

 If Medicare enrollment feels overwhelming, start with these three steps.
-They cover most of the real-world problems before they happen.
+They cover most real-world problems before they happen.

 1. Confirm your status: Do you have active employer coverage, and is it primary or secondary to Medicare?

-3. Plan the cutover and collect proof: Align effective dates and store the documentation that proves you had qualifying coverage.
+3. Plan the cutover and collect proof: Align effective dates and store the documentation proving you had qualifying coverage.

 ← Back to Blog